cjolowicz/muckr-api/README.md

 ## Running

-To start up a development instance of the web server in the virtualenv, invoke the following command inside the virtualenv:
+To start up a development instance of the web server:

 ```shell
 make flask-run
 ```

-To start up a development instance of the web server using `heroku local`, invoke the following command:
+Alternatively, use `heroku local`:

 ```shell
 make heroku-local